pedroacciainoli/EFI/README.md

 # EFI-Ryzentosh- A320M GIGABYTE + Ryzen 5 2600 +  RX 6600 XT

-Monterey install with Zen Series CPU and A320M Gigabyte motherboard
+Sonoma install with Zen Series CPU and A320M Gigabyte motherboard ALL 2.0 PORTS MAPED

 ## Hardware - Hackintosh Config